Conference will examine solutions for achieving more bipartisanship and civility in our nation's political discourse

 The first panel, Institutional Perspective: Partisanship and the Political Divide, will address the role of Congressional leadership in developing bipartisan solutions.
 The panel brings together former House and Senate leaders with a wealth of experience negotiating across the aisle in order to forge political agreement, including former Senate Majority Leader Trent Lott, former Speaker Tom Foley, former Minority Leader Bob Michel, and former Congressman Martin Frost.
 Judy Woodruff of PBS will moderate the discussion.

 The second panel, Sound Bite News: Political Discourse in the Age of Pundits, Cable and Twitter, will discuss how the 24-hour news cycle, partisan media outlets and social media are affecting our political discourse.
 The panel will be moderated by former Congressman Fred Grandy, and will include Charlie Cook, Editor and Publisher of The Cook Political Report and Political Analyst for the National Journal Group; ABC News' Jonathan Karl; Politics Daily's Jill Lawrence; and Stu Rothenberg, Editor and Publisher of The Rothenberg Political Report.

 The final panel, Changing Course: Examples and Solutions for Breaking the Stalemate in Washington, will reunite former Members of Congress who served on the Bipartisan Congressional Planning Committee.
 This panel will include Transportation Secretary and former Congressman Ray LaHood, along with Congressmen David Skaggs, Amo Houghton, and Tom Sawyer.
-The panel will be moderated by Jackie Calmes of The New York Times.

 WHO: The U.S. Association of Former Members of Congress, the Bipartisan Policy Center and the U.S. National Archives